Overview of the United Arab Emirates Legal System

 4.2.3.1.
 UAE Vision 2021

 UAE Vision 2021 was launched by H.H.
 Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, at the closing of a Cabinet meeting in 2010.
 The Vision aims to make the UAE among the best countries in the world by the Golden Jubilee of the Union.
-In order to translate the Vision into reality, its pillars have been mapped into six national priorities which represent the key focus sectors of government action in the coming years.
+To translate the Vision into reality, its pillars have been mapped into six national priorities which represent the key focus sectors of government action in the coming years.

 4.2.3.2.
 EXPO 2020

 In November 2013, the United Arab Emirates was nominated to host the World Expo 2020 in Dubai.
 It will be held Between October 2020 and April 2021.
 Bringing together more than 180 nations and an international audience of 25 million visitors, it will be one of the greatest shows on Earth.
-Estimates indicate that the economic impact of Expo will be approximately US$19.6 billion between now and 2021.
-In addition, it is estimated that over 275,000 jobs will be created to cater the Expo across various sectors including tourism, aviation and infrastructure.
+Estimates indicate that the economic impact of the Expo will be approximately US$19.6 billion between now and 2021.
+In addition, it is estimated that over 275,000 jobs will be created to cater to the Expo across various sectors including tourism, aviation, and infrastructure.

 4.2.3.3.
 UAE Post-Oil Strategy-2016

 Currently, the UAE is underway to launch its roadmap for UAE after oil.
-The emphasis will be on human capital, knowledge and innovation.
+The emphasis will be on human capital, knowledge, and innovation.

 4.2.3.4.
 Abu Dhabi Vision 2030